angular/angular-cli/docs/documentation/stories/moving-into-the-cli.md

 Here we use a project made with the [official QuickStart](https://github.com/angular/quickstart) as an example, but you should be able to adjust these instructions to other setups.

-Note for Windows users: we show unix commands here like `cp` to copy and `rm -rf` to delete files.
+Note for Windows users: we show unix commands here like `cp -r` to copy and `rm -rf` to delete files.
 Windows does not have these commands so use Explorer instead.

 Start with preparing your existing project folder, let's call it `awesome-app`.